AVSimulation/SCANeR-Quick-Starts/Pages/HT_Change_work_environment/HT_Change_work_environment.md

 ## Step 1.
 Open the Configuration Manager

-​Click on **"CONFIGURATION" -> "Configuration Manager..."** and a window allowing you to manage you different Configurations will appear.
+​1.
+Click on **"CONFIGURATION" -> "Configuration Manager..."** and a window allowing you to manage you different Configurations will appear.

 ![](./assets/configurationManagerAccess.png)

-​You can see your different available configurations here.
+​2.
+You can see your different available configurations here.

 ![](./assets/configurationAvailable.png)